sagastya/Heroes-Of-Pymoli/README.md

   2. Players between the age group 20-24 account for a whopping 45% of the total sales.
 The sales amount from this age group is $1104.16
   3. There is a correlation among 3 of the top five popular and profitable sales items.
 The topmost popular and profitable item is ‘Oathbreaker, Last Hope of the Breaking Storm’ which sells at $4.23 and accounts for top total purchase value of $50.76.
 Other top popular and profitable items are ‘Fiery Glass Crusader’ and ‘Nirvana’.

+### Tools used in this Project:
+  1. Python
+    Libraries:
+      * Pandas
+  2. Jupyter Notebook